vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 humming-with-intermittent-pauses exercise since I did have some time available, and I wanted to use this time to do an exercise that I have not been doing as regularly as I want to.

+## 2025-11-15: resumption of hand gripper exercises with the right hand (after pause due to DEXA scan and then flu shot)

+On Saturday 2025-11-15, I resumed hand gripper exercises with the right hand, as scheduled.
+I performed above my usual standard, suggesting that I had given a long enough gap after the flu shot to fully recover the aspects of strength necessary for these exercises.